Your Gate to Europe

 Auctioning is the most transparent method for allocating emission allowances and puts into practice the principle that the polluter should pay.
 Businesses covered by the EU Emissions Trading System (EU ETS) have to buy an increasing proportion of allowances through auctions.

-series of legislative proposals setting out how it intends to achieve climate neutrality in the EU by 2050, including the intermediate target of an at least 55% net reduction in greenhouse gas emissions by 2030.
-The package proposes to revise several pieces of EU climate legislation, including the EU ETS, Effort Sharing Regulation, transport and land use legislation, setting out in real terms the ways in which the Commission intends to reach EU climate targets under the European Green Deal.
+series of legislative acts setting out rules to achieve climate neutrality in the EU by 2050, including the intermediate target of an at least 55% net reduction in greenhouse gas emissions by 2030.
+The package aimed at to revise several pieces of EU climate legislation, including the EU ETS,

 • Impact Assessment: 2030 Climate Target Plan